CACI-International/ergo/ergolang/user_guide/src/introduction.md

 # Introduction

-Ergo is a concurrent task runner, allowing users to write scripts (which in the simple cases closely resemble typical shell scripts) to describe what they want done.
+Ergo is a concurrent task runner, allowing users to write scripts (which in simple cases closely resemble typical shell scripts) to describe what they want done.
 The scripts manage all dependencies while evaluating and can be used to expose multiple outputs on the command-line.